Arun G Raghavan

-Arun G Raghavan, also known by the stage name Arun Raghav, is an Indian actor known for his works in Malayalam television.
-His works include Soubhagyavathi, Bharya and Pookkalam Varavayi.
-His breakthrough performance was playing 10 roles including a female role in the Bharya serial.
+Arun G Raghavan (born 20th century), also known by the stage name Arun Raghav, is an Indian actor, known for his work in Malayalam-language television.

+His work includes appearances in Soubhagyavathi, Bharya and Pookkalam Varavayi.
+His breakthrough performance was playing ten roles, including a female role, in the Bharya serial.

-Career
+Early life, education, and early career

 Born to Raghavan and Sridevi, Arun finished his high schooling at St. Joseph School, Anandapuram and undergraduate studies at St. Thomas College, Thrissur.
 After completing his studies, he started working as a system engineer before taking acting as a profession.